General resources

 Zero Suicide Alliance (ZSA) alternative training

-Dorset Healthcare University NHS Foundation Trust’s online recovery college
+Dorset Healthcare University NHS Foundation Trust have a specific online recovery college.
+Find out more by visiting their website.

-Our terrific colleagues at our sister wellbeing and recovery college in Calderdale and Kirklees have created a new physical health newsletter, called Let’s Get Physical.
+Our terrific colleagues at our sister wellbeing and recovery college in Calderdale and Kirklees created a physical health newsletter, called Let’s Get Physical.
 Take a look at their first edition…

 Let’s get physical Edition 1 (PDF, 3 MB)

-Norfolk and Suffolk Recovery College have been looking at the five different processes of recovery known as CHIME (Connectedness, Hope and optimism, Identity, Meaning in life and Empowerment).
+Norfolk and Suffolk Recovery College spent some time looking at the five different processes of recovery, that all recovery college values stem from, known as CHIME (Connectedness, Hope and optimism, Identity, Meaning in life and Empowerment).
 Why not find out more…

 CHIME training workbook (DOCX, 423 KB)